 Though Federal law prohibits employers from terminating an employee based on a single garnishment, the law is not applicable for one- or two- garnishment for the same year.
 However, in the state of Texas, the Wage Garnishment Law is different.
 Employers in Texas cannot terminate, demote, or reprimand an employee, no matter the number of garnishment.

 Federal law places a limit on the amount a creditor can garnish from a debtor’s paycheck, which varies depending upon the nature of debt and other dynamics.
 If a debtor has an unpaid federal student loan, the Department of Education can garnish 15 percent of their disposable income.
 In case of unpaid taxes, the government decides the wage garnishment depending upon the number of dependents the debtor has and the current deduction rate.

 Identify What Wage Garnishment Order Says

 After an employee receives a wage garnishment notice, they will need to understand the nature of debt and what the order is asking them to do.
 The employer needs to calculate the employee’s wage garnishment amount, withhold it correctly through a payroll process, and deliver the payment to the government.
-They are also required to continue garnishing the wage until the employer receives a release as any failure to comply with wage order can result in penalties and the employer can be held liable for the missing payments.
-It is, therefore, recommended that employers consult a lawyer before they start to develop the process for handling their employees’ wage garnishments.
+They are also required to continue garnishing the wage until the employer receives a release, as any failure to comply with the wage order can result in penalties and the employer can be held liable for the missing payments.
+Therefore, it is recommended that employers consult a lawyer before they start to develop the process for handling their employees’ wage garnishments.

 Follow the Requirements of Wage Garnishment Notice